 In the next step we guide SQL Server where to save the full backup file.
 Click 'Toolbox' button on the upper left corner and double-click 'Back Up Database Task'.

 Double-click on the new box that starts with 'Back Up Database Task' and select the following options (shown on the image below): for Backup type select 'Full'; from the 'Database(s)' dropdown list select the database that you are going to back up (in our case 'Demo').
 Then select 'Back up database across one or more tabs', click 'Add' and then select the location where the full backup file is to be saved.
 In our example we save all (full, differential and transaction log) backup files on DropBox so they will become available on our disaster recovery server immediately after the backup procedure ends.
 It is important to select 'Overwrite' in 'If backup files exist' to avoid piling the full backup files up.
 It is also recommended to select 'Verify backup integrity'.
 Although not required, verifying a backup is a useful practice.
-Verifying a backup checks that the backup is intact physically, to ensure that all the files in the backup are readable and can be restored, and that you can restore your backup in the event you need to use it.
+Verifying a backup check that the backup is intact physically, to ensure that all the files in the backup are readable and can be restored, and that you can restore your backup in the event you need to use it.
 Click 'OK'.

 The next step for an efficient backup plan (as discussed above) is creating daily Differential Backups.
-Each daily differential backup will contain the information from the moment the full backup took place (plus 30 min to allow the full backup to complete) up to the moment the differential backup got created, in other words each following Differential backup will accumulate the data from previous differential backups and it would be safe to overwrite the previous backup with the new one.
-Now we need to add a new Subplan by clicking 'Add Subplan' button.
+Each daily differential backup will contain the information from the moment the full backup took place (plus 30 min to allow the full backup to complete) up to the moment the differential backup got created, in other words, each following Differential backup will accumulate the data from previous differential backups and it would be safe to overwrite the previous backup with the new one.
+Now we need to add a new Subplan by clicking the 'Add Subplan' button.
 You can name it for example 'Diff_Backup' with the description 'Daily differential backup'.

 Now we need to create a backup task that will determine where and how to save the 'Diff_Backup' files.
 Make sure you selected 'Differential' backup type and the output file name should vary from the '...Full_Backup' to avoid overwriting.